MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 This will create a copy of this repository in your personal GitHub account that you can now work with.
 There are open source repositories all over the place, this allows people to collaborate on programs and projects.
 So if you find other repositories you like, fork those and take a look at the code!
 The next step will tell you how to download that code onto your own machine so you can run the programs yourself.

-## Step 5: Clone the Hackathon_2020 repository to your machine
+## Step 6: Clone the Hackathon_2020 repository to your machine

-Go to your _personal_ GitHub account and click on the forked copy of the repository that should now be listed.
+Go to your _personal_ GitHub account and click on the forked copy of the repository that should now be listed. \**Important: If you check the link of the page you are on, it should be ```https://github.com/<your-github-handle>/Hacktoberfest_2020```.
+In this style of contribution, we fork from the main repository, and clone (copy the code) to our computer from our personal fork.

 Click on the green **Code** button.

 <img style="left" src="assets/step3_code.png" alt="clone this repository" width="300" />